taowen/tsdb-book/time-seriesmd.md

 * no join: join at query time is considered slow, so TSDB do not allow join in query time.
 One work around is to join at the input time (like in TRT-Storm phase).
 * no post aggregation:  one common SQL feature not supported by TSDB is HAVING statement.
 HAVING will do the filtering after aggregation

+# Kafka/Storm/Spark

+There is no database that support full functionality.
+In real setting it is common to combine several technologies to form a working solution:

+* Kafka is used as the queue to time series database
+* Storm is used as a realtime pipeline to ingest the data, and do the transformation to several form.
+This provides the input interface and materlized view
+* Database is used to hold the data and support querys.
+All databases can support raw data querys.
+Some of the databases can support realtime aggregation
+* Spark can be used on top of database to provide scalable and complex aggregation or even realtime machine learning

+The total scope of a TSDB is very big.
+Here we do not discuss the usage of kafka/storm/spark.